Crispian Steele-Perkins

-Crispian Steele-Perkins (born 18 December 1944) is an internationally acclaimed classical trumpeter who was educated at Copthorne Preparatory School, Marlborough College and the Guildhall School of Music.
+Crispian Guy Steele-Perkins (born 18 December 1944) is an internationally acclaimed English classical trumpeter who was educated at Copthorne Preparatory School, Marlborough College and the Guildhall School of Music.

 Personal life

 Steele-Perkins lives in Dorking, Surrey and is the father of Emma, Kate and Guy.
 He is also grandfather to William and Ben Mitchell and Isabelle and Zoe Jinadu.
 In 1967, he married Angela Helen Hall (d.
 1991), and in 1995 he married Jane Elizabeth Mary Steele-Perkins.